Chenghao-Wu/Chenghao-Wu.github.io/README.md

-A Github Pages for academic websites of [Chenghao Wu](https://Chenghao-Wu.github.io).
+A Github Page for [Chenghao Wu](https://Chenghao-Wu.github.io)'s personal website.

 This was created from [academicpages](https://github.com/academicpages/academicpages.github.io)